zachyboy12/zachyboy12.gitub.io/blog-posts/make-a-web-framework-with-python-part-1.md

 start_response is a function, to start the response, hence the name.
 It takes a status
 parameter and a headers parameter.
 make_server makes a simple WSGI server that serves on HOST:PORT and only serves one WSGI app, as mentioned.
-After this, delete everything in test.
+After this, delete everything in test.py.
 Now, let's convert this to a class, since it is much more convenient that way:
 ```
 class API:  # or whatever you want